Key Takeaways:

 Bacteria causing pneumonia are examples of the Gram-negative class.
 Those responsible for Staphylococcus aureus (MRSA) are examples of Gram-positive bacteria.

-It has been found that Gram-negative bugs tend to be more resistant to antibiotics than Gram-positive.
+It has been found that Gram-negative bugs tend to be more resistant to antibiotics than Gram-positive ones.
 The earlier WHO list suggested that.
 These bacteria usually have a cell wall that is highly impermeable to drugs.
 They can also transfer genetic material to make other germs drug-resistant.

 For decades, the focus had been on antibiotic resistance among aerobic organisms.
 Less emphasis has somewhat enabled resistance among anaerobes to rise rapidly.
 A steady increase has been reported since the 1970s, with the most frequently isolated group being Bacteroides fragilis.